launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/README.md

 </p>

 #### 4.1.4 Generate the Terragrunt files for the Java application service
-Change into the directory of the newly created Java application service.
+Generate the Terragrunt code of the Java application.

 ```
 ~ $ launch service generate